ArjunMash/hnn-textanalysis/ai_use.md

 An excerpt from Claude when I caught this error:
 > Great catch!
 You're absolutely right to be confused - I made an error in my explanation.
 What we built earlier: The train_model_kfold function was doing K-fold CV with fixed hyperparameters (hidden_size=128, dropout=0.3, lr=0.001).
 It was just training the same model 5 times on different data splits to get a more robust estimate of performance.

-I want to revist Torch documentation and try building other model types
+Of all the code in this repo the modelling is the one part where the code began to feel (for lack of a better word) convoluted.
+Thus, I want to revist the PyTorch and Scikit documentation and try rebuilding another NN across more records.
+I also have an RTX-2070 which I would like to expirement with using for training, at some point.
+Alas, this will have to be dogeared for another day.

 ### Importing the models into Streamlit
-I used AI to help outline the skeleton of the streamlit app.
-I implemented
+I used AI to help outline the skeleton of the streamlit app and to assist with the code required to carry over the Neural Network from model1.py.
+That said, I implemented most other functions myself and did the plumbing to re-call functions used in other Python modules.

 ## Meta Prompting
 Since I also made OpenAI API calls within my processing scripts I metaprompted to create a very clear prompt that I could pass into the OpenAI API for the best results.